 Last week I showed you how I made chicken broth in the slow cooker.
 If you haven't seen it yet, hop on over to check it out.

 My views on chicken noodle soup have drastically changed over the years of being married to Konrad.
 I grew up seeing it as a cold and flu remedy.
-So I always associated laying sick in bed with eating noodle soup.
+So I always associated lying sick in bed while eating noodle soup.

-My own noodle soup recipe isn’t quite as involved.
-I haven’t gotten around to making homemade noodles yet, so egg noodles are my go-to.
+My own chicken noodle soup recipe isn't quite as involved.
+I haven't gotten around to making homemade noodles yet, so egg noodles are my go-to.
 Thin, medium or wide egg noodles all work for this.
-This time I used medium.
+This time, I used medium.

 The recipe is for a small batch (about 4 servings) of noodle soup.
 I use about half of the broth yielding from the slow cooker method.
 The rest can be frozen for other uses.

 As protein, I use some of the shredded meat from the soup chicken used for broth making.
 Alternatively, shredded chicken breasts can be used too.